Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Introduction

-The tree-depth of a constraint matrix depends on the position of its non-zero entries and thus does not properly reflect the true geometric structure of the integer program.
-In particular, a matrix with a large (dual) tree-depth may be row-equivalent to another matrix with small (dual) tree-depth that is susceptible to efficient algorithms.
-We will overcome this drawback with tools from matroid theory.
-To do so, we consider the branch-depth of the matroid defined by the columns of the constraint matrix and refer to this parameter as to the \emph{branch-depth} of the matrix.
-Since this matroid is invariant under row operations, the branch-depth of a matrix is \emph{row-invariant}, i.e., preserved by row operations.
+However, the bordered block-diagonal form of a matrix and, more generally, the tree-depth of a constraint matrix, depends on the position of its non-zero entries.
+In particular, a matrix with large dual tree-depth, i.e., without any apparent bordered block-diagonal form, may be row-equivalent to another matrix with small dual tree-depth and thus amenable to efficient algorithms.
+We overcome this drawback with tools from matroid theory.
+To do so, we consider the \emph{branch-depth} of the matroid defined by the columns of the constraint matrix and refer to this parameter as the branch-depth of the matrix.
+Since this matroid is invariant under row operations, the branch-depth of a matrix is row-invariant and better captures the true geometry of the instance, which can be obfuscated by the choice of basis.
+Our algorithm thus allows taking the ``automated Dantzig-Wolfe'' approach of Bergner et al.~\cite{BerCCFLMT15} one step further: it is possible to detect a block structure in a matrix even if it is obscured by row operations, not just by permuting the rows.

-We prove that the branch-depth of a matrix $A$ is equal to the minimum dual tree-depth of a matrix row-equivalent to $A$ (Theorem~\ref{thm:equal}).
-We then use the tools developed to prove this result to design a fixed parameter algorithm for integer programs with bounded branch-depth (Corollary~\ref{cor:ip}).
-Since the branch-depth of the constraint matrix is always at most its dual tree-depth, our algorithm extends the algorithm presented in~\cite{KouLO18} for integer programs with small dual tree-depth.
-We remark that our results cannot be extended to constraint matrices with bounded branch-width (see the discussion at the end of this section); however, Cunningham and Geelen~\cite{CunG07} (also cf.~\cite{MarMH13} for detailed proofs and implementation) provided a slicewise pseudopolynomial algorithm for IPs with non-negative matrices with bounded branch-width, i.e., the problem belongs to the complexity class XP for unary encoding of input.